surv-is-a-dev/gallery/README.md

 # Survs Gallery

-My extension gallery.
+Surv's extension gallery.

-Please dont take any files from this gallery to put in someone elses gallery without prior permission of the creator.
+Please dont take any files from this gallery to put in someone elses gallery without prior permission of surv.

-If they allow/disallow it just see if they have a readme file in their folder (see the extensions folder for people)
+If surv allows/disallows it just see if they have a readme file in their folder (see the extensions folder for people)

 ## Contributing